gcorlouer/PhD/writing/plans.md

 * Success in dealing with non stationarities will be evaluated from VAR, state space and non parametric (Wavelets+multitaper) model comparisons.
 We know from previous work that non parametric approach should be able to handle the kind of non stationarity we face.
 Convergence between those models could be a suggestion that VAR and SS models capture significant causal contribution even though they non stationary asumption are violated.
-* Another validation of methods would be to test them against virtual brain data
+* An additional validation of methods would be to test them against virtual brain data
 * Running these methods on other dataset: sleep and freerecall
 * More speculative: compare with deep learning approach
 * More speculative: Algebraic topology and GC